kiwi-lifter/kiwi-lifter.github.io/README.md

-# Local Restaruants Search and Map.
+# Local Restaurants Search and Map.

 Project for Udacity FEND nano degree - list of local restaurants that can be searched, with a google map amd markers with restaurant information retrieved from Yelp with asynchronous jQuery requests.